-Doors open for children at 08:35am, the class register is taken between 8.35 and 8.50am.
-Arrivals after 8.50am will be marked late in the Official Register, the Register will close at 09:15 am.
+Doors open for children at 08:35am, the class register will close at 09:20 am.
+Children arriving after the close of registration will be recorded as late.
 Late marks will not be authorised and will count as an absence for the school AM session.
 Punctuality is recorded and this will be added to your child's official record of attendance, a letter will be sent to parents every half term regarding attendance concerns of a child.

-If a child arrives at school from 09:15am they will be recorded as late after the register closed (U code), which is classed as a statistical absence by the Department of Education.
-This absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, evidence of attendance at an urgent medical appointment.
+If a child arrives at school from 09:20am they will be recorded as late after the register closed (U code), which is a statistical absence.
+This absence will only be authorised if a satisfactory explanation for the late arrival can be provided, for example, evidence of attendance at a medical appointment.